 - prepared fruit salads

-- Ready to eat foods, including sandwiches, rolls, and pizza that contain any of the food above.
+- ready-to-eat foods, including sandwiches, rolls, and pizzas that contain any of the food above.

 High-risk foods should be kept out of the temperature danger zone (5 °C to 60 °C).
 Keep food at 5 °C or below or at 60 °C and above.

 When you buy high-risk foods, try to minimise the time they spend in the temperature danger zone by packing them properly and taking them home immediately.